Marco Maier

-Marco Maier (born 20 December 1999) is a German biathlete who competed at the 2022 Winter Paralympics.
+Marco Maier (born 20 December 1999) is a German Para cross-country skier and biathlete.
+He represented Germany at the 2022 and 2026 Winter Paralympics.

 Career

-Maier represented Germany at the 2022 Winter Paralympics and won a silver medal in the men's 6 kilometres standing event.
+Maier represented Germany at the 2022 Winter Paralympics in biathlon and won a silver medal in the 6 kilometres standing event.
+He also competed in cross-country skiiing and won a silver medal in the 1.5 kilometre sprint.
+He was subsequently named the German Para Athlete of the Year.